 There are various probable causes for your dog showing sudden incontinence, and there can be a possibility that your dog has a UTI or infection in the bladder lining.

-Urinary incontinence (or leaking urine) is among the common problems in older French Bulldogs, mainly females.
+Urinary incontinence (or leaking urine) is common in older French Bulldogs, mainly females.
 Your Frenchie might not know when this is happening, and most probably, it cannot control leakage, so make sure not to scold your Frenchie.
-This must be treated as a medical issue instead of treating it as behavioural changes.
+This must be treated as a medical issue instead of treating it as behavioral change.

 When you suspect anything unusual about the urination habits of your Frenchie, for example, if it begins peeing inside the house, a veterinary trip is a great idea.
 The vet can rule out serious conditions and refer to a viable course of treatment.